Finnish sauna: Smoke sauna

-Smoke saunas are still extant not only in Finland but also in Estonia, Latvia, and Lithuania.
+Smoke saunas are still extant not only in Finland and Estonia, but also Latvia, and Lithuania.
 They are considered to be cheap, simple to build, and durable (if measures of fire prevention are taken while building the sauna).
 The longevity is warranted by disinfectant features of smoke.

+In 2014, UNESCO included the Estonian smoke sauna (suitsusaun) phenomenon in its Intangible Cultural Heritage list.